 The second number in the ratio is the maximum percentage of your gross monthly income which can be spent on housing costs and recurring debt together.
 For purposes of this ratio, debt includes credit card payments, car payments, child support, and the like.

 - Gross monthly income of $3,500 x .28 = $980 can be applied to housing

 - Gross monthly income of $3,500 x .36 = $1,260 can be applied to recurring debt plus housing expenses

 With a 29/41 (FHA) qualifying ratio

-Don't forget these ratios are only guidelines.
-We'd be thrilled to pre-qualify you to determine how much you can afford.
+Don't forget these are just guidelines.
+We will be thrilled to pre-qualify you to help you figure out how much you can afford.

-Capacity Lending, LLC can answer questions about these ratios and many others.
+Capacity Lending, LLC can walk you through the pitfalls of getting a mortgage.
 Give us a call: 469-640-0400.